Find Relief And Healing Through

 - Marianne Williamson

-At the Center for Mindful Psychotherapy (CMP), we know that life challenges are very common and most people face difficult times more than once in their lives Going through a major life transition or struggling to feel content can cause individuals to rely on negative coping methods, such as racing thoughts, emotional swings or unhealthy behavior patterns, to get through the day.
-As their internal struggles are coupled with the stresses of modern day society, it’s common for people to feel like they have reached the breaking point – where they could benefit from a professional therapist to help them explore different effective treatment options.
-And when individuals do make the decision to improve their lives through innovative and thoughtful counseling sessions, they often see improvements in many areas of their lives.
+At the Center for Mindful Psychotherapy (CMP), we know that life challenges are very common and most people face difficult times more than once in their lives.
+Going through a major life transition or struggling to feel content can cause individuals to rely on negative coping methods, such as racing thoughts, emotional swings or unhealthy behavior patterns, to get through the day.
+As internal struggles are coupled with the stresses of modern day society, it’s common for people to feel like they have reached the breaking point.
+This is a normal, and important stage of healing.
+Often it’s the breaking point that encourages people to reach out!

 Individual counseling can support you if you struggle with: